CodyLyttle/SketchOverlay/README.md

 # SketchOverlay
-A free alternative to subscription model screen drawing tools.
+A free alternative to subscription based screen drawing tools.
+Left click to draw, middle click to toggle/drag tool window.
+Toggle the canvas using the eye icon (found at the top of the screen)

 Originally, SketchOverlay was intended to be a Windows targeted MAUI application.
 However, the focus has shifted to WPF due to MAUI's lack of transparent borderless window support.